zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-subunit.rst

 ------------------------------

 A layer can have a tearDown method that raises NotImplementedError.
-If this is the case and there are no remaining tests to run, the subunit stream will say that the layer skipped its tearDown.
+If this is the case, the subunit stream will say that the layer skipped its tearDown.

     >>> defaults = [
     ...     '--subunit',